GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 As oxTrust and oxShibboleth shares Shibboleth configuration files, we need to have volumes that shared across all nodes in the cluster.

 ## Deploying containers with statically provisioned EBS volumes

+- Please take the following notes while following [Deploying containers with volumes on host](#deploying-containers-with-volumes-on-host) to deploy with statically provisioned EBS volumes :

 In this section a deployment of gluu with statically provisioned EBS volumes will be created.
 You must have all your volumes available.
 Please note down all your EBS `volume-ids`.